comp523-jarvis/timetracker-web/README.md

 Set the key Django uses for certain security operations.
 This must be set if `DJANGO_DEBUG` is `false`.
 See [the documentation](https://docs.djangoproject.com/en/2.1/ref/settings/#std:setting-SECRET_KEY) for details on the operations that the secret key is used for.

+#### `DJANGO_SES_ENABLED`

+Default: `false`

+Set to `true` (case insensitive) to enable sending emails through AWS SES.
+If this is enabled, the server process needs to have access to AWS credentials allowing SES access.
+The easiest ways to accomplish this are running the server on an EC2 instance with a role that allows access or by providing `AWS_ACCESS_KEY_ID` and `AWS_SECRET_KEY` environment variables to the server process.

 #### `DJANGO_STATIC_ROOT`

 Default: `''`